Redshift Effects in Particle Production from Kerr Primordial Black Holes: Determination of

 As is well established, the emission of spin-1 particles is enhanced for rotating BHs as they attempt to shed their angular momentum.
 However, this enhancement is less pronounced than in the case of the graviton as they have a lower spin.
 On the other hand, the absorption cross-section, $\sigma_{s_i}$ as seen in Eq.~\eqref{eq:KBHrate}, calculated in the Schwarzchild metric for spin-1 particles, is much less suppressed than for spin-2 particles.
 This means that a more significant proportion of the radiation will be produced at late times, meaning they will not experience as much dilution as their spin-2 counterparts.

 In Fig.~\ref{fig:vector_a}, we show the effect this new vector would have on $\Delta N_{\rm eff}$ if there was a population of PBHs in the Early Universe.
 First, let us focus on the left panel and compare our results for the contribution of hot gravitons or dark vector bosons to $\Delta N_{\rm eff}$.
-Generally, the picture looks less pessimistic.
+Generally, the structure of these two plots resembles that of Fig.~\ref{fig:graviton_a_099}, where the contribution to $\Delta N_{\rm eff}$ become larger for greater initial energies densities of the PBH population; however, the picture looks less pessimistic.
 For both cases, taking the instantaneous evaporation approximation overestimates the sensitivity projections for CMB-HD, but to a much lesser extent.
 For $a_\star=0.99$, the projections when accounting for non-instantaneous evaporation is much more constraining than the tensor case in Fig.~\ref{fig:graviton_a_099}.
+Naturally the constraints from CMB-HD becomes weaker in the lower PBH spin case (right panel of Fig.~\ref{fig:vector_a}) than in the higher spin case (left panel of Fig.~\ref{fig:vector_a}) as less vector particles are produced as the initial PBH spin is lower.
 Furthermore, as we see in the right panel of Fig.~\ref{fig:vector_a}, CMB-HD will be sensitive to vector radiation from a population of black holes with a more modest spin, $a_\star=0.7$.
 In fact above $\MBHi\sim 10^8\,\,{\rm g}$ the sensitivity we estimate is very similar for both values of $a_\star$, where the lines go below $\beta_c$.